syedgalib4/BlueWisdom_Chatbot/README.md

                                                            Bluewisdom Chatbot ✨

 Welcome to BlueWisdom, a modern and intelligent conversational AI chatbot built with Python and Streamlit.
-Powered by the Google Gemini API, Bluwidom offers a sleek, professional dark-themed interface for seamless interaction, featuring both text and voice input, along with multi-chat session management.
+Powered by the Google Gemini API, Bluwisdom offers a sleek, professional dark-themed interface for seamless interaction, featuring both text and voice input, along with multi-chat session management.

 -> Features